 The bottom line: the most efficient way to avoid the dangers of GMO products is to purchase whole, certified organic foods.
 Certified organic foods are not permitted to use genetically modified ingredients.
 Additionally, the products are grown without artificial pesticides or fertilizers and the animals raised for food are done so without antibiotics, growth promoters, or other drugs.

 Thanks for sticking with us through that chunk of information.
 Again, we truly believe that it's important to understand exactly why you may want to make some changes ASAP.

 Pinnacle health begins from the inside.
-Many ailments can quite easily be cured with dietary changes, yet instead, conventional medications are commonly prescribed to mask the underlying issue.
+Many ailments can quite easily be cured with dietary changes (in part by reducing inflammation), yet instead, conventional medications are commonly prescribed to mask the underlying issue.
 Conventional drugs are known for the ability to temporarily hide one issue while causing a slew of other issues to develop.
 We highly recommend using nutrition to better your pup first.
 You may be surprised just how many conditions resolve themselves.

 With that being said, an organic diet has been known to help a number of conditions without the need for potentially harmful drugs.

 When your dog's diet consists of organic ingredients, you'll likely first see results in terms of digestive health.
 An organic diet is much easier for the dog's body to digest due to the fact that the grains and proteins lack chemicals and artificial substances.
 Additionally, you'll probably notice a difference in your dog's stool.
 Pet owners report that their dog's bowel movements are more regular and any preexisting diarrhea or constipation subsided with an organic diet.